SoloChe/Medical_QA_RAG/README.md

 # Medical QA RAG System (updating)
 This repository contains a medical question-answering system that utilizes a Retrieval-Augmented Generation (RAG) approach.
 The system is designed to answer medical questions by retrieving relevant documents from a knowledge base ([MedMCQA](https://medmcqa.github.io/)) and generating responses from multi-agent pipeline.
 Finally, the system can be deployed on AWS using Docker and SageMaker.

+[05/08/2025 update]: Finished the training scripts of LoRa and RAG pipeline.
+[05/09/2025 update]: Debugged the training scripts and the RAG pipeline.
+The system is now fully functional.
+[05/10/2025 update]: Finished the training scripts of LoRa+PPO.
+Finished the preparation of the deployment scripts except `predictor.py`.

+[Next]: Exploring the reinforcement learning with PPO and distributed training with deep speed to replace DDP.
+Trying to eliminate the repeated generation.

 ## Agent Pipeline
 1. Retriever Model: BM25